So much of our lives take place online, but we don’t often think about what happens to our digital assets when we’re no longer here to manage them.

 While laws and regulations surrounding data and digital assets are still evolving, there are steps you can take now to prepare.

-Prepare your digital estate
+Create your digital estate plan

 Start organizing your digital assets with these steps.